folded-ear/gobrennas-api/sections.md

 1. Non-section ingredients can be dragged between _owned_ sections and/or the top-level recipe.
 1. Sections can be reordered, separate from reordering their ingredients.
 On the form, they don't float/fall.
 1. Sections can be removed from the recipe.
-1. _Owned_ sections have a "Uses" button, if any other recipe includes them _by reference_, which opens a dialog to enumerate referrers.
+1. _Owned_ sections have a "Used By" button, if any other recipe includes them _by reference_, which opens a dialog to enumerate referrers.
 Should all sections?

 ### Textract

 1. **FUTURE:** New "New Section" action button, which will create a new (name-defaulted) section and add the selected text as its ingredients.
 1. **FUTURE:** make the existing buttons into combo buttons which allow targeting a section, instead of the top-level recipe, if any sections exist.

 ## Planner

-No special handling.
+_Owned_ sections shouldn't have a "Cook" button.

-### Cook Recipe or Bucket
+### Cook Planned Recipe or Bucket

-1. Remove ingredient scaling UI.
+1. Remove ingredient scaling UI; it's too late.
 1. Sections with non-blank description float to the top w/ collapse as subrecipes do today.
 1. Sections with no description fall to the bottom of the ingredient list, title as subheading.
 1. Hide "I Cooked It!" and "Open Library Recipe" for